Task extraction

 What you get

 For each extracted task, the post-processing hook offers a dialog: X tasks found.
 Create notes?
 You see the task list, can deselect individual tasks, and confirm.
-Each accepted task becomes a note in the configured task folder (default TaskNotes/Tasks/) with frontmatter like:
+Each accepted task becomes a note in the configured task folder (default Tasks).

 ---